Butoke

 Butoke’s main activities

+Education: with the assistance of its supporters Butoke built and opened a school in September 2015.
 By 2018 Butoke was operating two primary schools as well as a secondary school.
-The primary schools had 570 students and the secondary school 311.
 The secondary school provides both academic and vocational training.
-In particular, it offers tailoring courses which are popular with some of the most disadvantaged students as they offer the prospect of immediate paid employment.
-In 2020 Butoke’s schools were closed for prolonged periods as a result of the COVID-19 pandemic.
-They opened again in early 2021.
+For example, it offers tailoring courses which are popular with some of the most disadvantaged students as they offer the prospect of immediate paid employment.
+Both primary and secondary schools achieve far above average pass rates in national exams.

 Butoke tries to assist some of the ablest children who pass through its schools to go on to higher education.
 Currently it provides 15 students (8 women and 7 men) with university “scholarships”.
 The subjects they are studying include law, medicine, nutrition, health management, nursing, midwifery and psychology.
 The scholarships are intended to cover the cost of tuition and materials and are for between $400 and $800 a year.
+Students who receive this assistance agree to return to Kananga and work with Butoke for a period after they have graduated.

 The ongoing scale of the crisis in education in the DRC is illustrated by the fact that there are about 2 million 6 and 7 year olds who are not in school at all because of a lack of school places.

 Butoke’s nutrition programme: one of the problems Butokes faces is that the communities with which it works are so impoverished that malnutrition is ignored until it becomes acute or infections develop.
-There is some hope, however, with the UN’s 10 year plan to combat chronic malnutrition in the DRC.

 Butoke’s nutrition programme is focused on the children who live in its orphanage.
 They normally include children with no known family, children with no parents but some local relatives who are unable to care for them, and children whose mothers have died and whose fathers will not care for them.
-This last category may have been abandoned by their fathers and been accused of being “witches” (and as such responsible for the deaths of their mothers).
+This last category may have been abandoned by their fathers after having been accused of being “witches” (and as such responsible for the deaths of their mothers).

 Butoke provides nutritional assistance to children identified by its Tshikaji health post or community visits as malnourished.
 They enter a short term rehabilitation programme, including a feeding programme and training for their parents in proper nutrition.

-Agriculture and fish farming: Butoke works with around 30 local agricultural associations.
+Agriculture and fish farming: Butoke works with many local agricultural associations.
 Butoke insists that women are involved in the management committees of its association partners.
 Butoke has helped educate its association partners in agricultural techniques, for example helping to introduce cassava varieties which are resistant to common pests.
 Butoke introduced fish farming to a number of its association partners to increase the amount of protein available to villagers.

 The Friends of Butoke Charity